lauracondon/pands-project2021/README.md

 ```
 iris = pd.read_csv("iris.data", names = ["sepal length", "sepal width", "petal length", "petal width", "class"])
 ```
-Fisher's Iris dataset is read into the analysis.py as a DataFrame, so that various subdivisions, calculations and data visualizations can be performed on it.
-Using 'names =', names are assigned to each of the five columns in the dataset in order to make them easy to work with in the code.
+Fisher's Iris dataset is read into the analysis.py as a DataFrame, so that various subdivisions, calculations and data visualizations can be performed on it [4].
+Using 'names =', names are assigned to each of the five columns in the dataset in order to make them easy to work with in the code [5].

-2. Set default style
+**Step 2 - Set default style**

 ```
-plt.rcParams["font.family"] = "DejaVu Sans"
 colors = ["#595959", "#5f9ed1", "#ff800e"]
 sns.set_palette(sns.color_palette(colors))
 sns.set_style("dark")

 ```

+Here different style attributes are assigned to the plots to be created.
+A custom colour palette is created for the seaborn plots [6].
+The colours chosen are taken from tableau's color blind 10 palette [7].

+Seaborn also comes with numerous inbuilt colour palettes including pastel, dark and their own variation on colorblind which can be assigned using set_palette [8].

+Set style is used here to add a dark background to all plots in order to provide increased contrast with the markers, histograms etc [9].
+Other preconfigured options include white, whitegrid, darkgrid and ticks.

 3. Summary of Dataset